 - Does it require treatment?

-- What are the different kinds of treatment that is available?
+- What are the different kinds of treatment that are available?

-- Is there any printed materials that will be of help and I can possibly go with?
+- Are there any printed materials that will be of help and I can possibly go with?

 What to expect from your doctor.

 There are some possible questions that will be asked by your doctor or health care provider.
 The ability to answer those questions will help you reserve quality time for questions that will require more explanation and illustration.
 The following are the possible questions your doctor might ask.